New for 2021 -- 4 anglers maximum!

 Without a doubt it is the lake drain/spring creek character of the Two Yurt that supports the remarkable number of fish in this 100 mile long system.
 The Two Yurt is the same approximate latitude as Prince Rupert British Columbia flowing through the Tamarac Island of Kamchatka.

-With no annual ice scouring of the bottom substrate the river has prospered and the hatches can be so thick the caddis flies cover the rafts to an inch thick.
+With no annual ice scouting the river proper has prospered and the hatches can be so thick the caddis flies cover all the rafts to an inch thick.

 Our season on the Two Yurt emphasizes fishing rather than floating.
 Some of the camps are located more closely together to allow more intensive coverage of prime pieces of water.